johnpgrieco/my-portfolio/README.md

-# my-portfolio
+# My Portfolio
-The portfolio of my code and PM artifacts
+The portfolio of my PM artifiacts and code samples